tomkat-cr/genericsuite-basecamp/docs/Configuration-Guide/index.md

 Every App should have a frontend and a backend parts.<br/>

 The frontend is the element the user interacts with, the visible part.
-Can be a website made with RactJS or a mobile App made by Flutter or React Native.<br/>
+Can be a website made with React.JS or a mobile App made by Flutter or React Native.<br/>

 The backend is the API interacts with the Database and other elements invisible for the use.
 Can be made in Python or GoLang.<br/>